 Clinical classifications.
-Keith, Wagner, and Barker published in 1974 a pivotal work on hypertensive retinopathy (72; 111).
-They classified 4 grades, depending on severity.
+Keith, Wagner, and Barker published in 1974 a pivotal work on hypertensive retinopathy (74; 114).
+They classified four grades, depending on severity.
 Their classification emphasizes the importance of optic nerve swelling, and the 3-year survival rate decreased significantly with each grade increment.
-Wong and Mitchell proposed a 3-grade classification in 2004 (135).
+Wong and Mitchell proposed a 3-grade classification in 2004 (138).
 In this system, mild retinopathy refers to retinal arteriolar signs, such as arteriolar narrowing, arteriolar wall opacification, and arteriovenous nicking.
-Moderate retinopathy includes mild retinopathy plus flame- or blot-shaped hemorrhages, cotton-wool spots, hard exudates, and/or microaneurysms.
+Moderate retinopathy includes mild retinopathy plus flame- or blot-shaped hemorrhages, cotton-wool spots, hard exudates, or microaneurysms.
 Severe retinopathy indicates the presence of any of the signs of moderate retinopathy along with optic disc swelling.

 Table 5.
 Hypertensive Retinopathy Classification Chart

 Mild generalized retinal arteriolar narrowing

 Generalized arteriolar narrowing, focal arteriolar narrowing, arteriovenous nicking, opacity (“copper wiring”) of arteriolar wall, or a combination of these signs

 The above and retinal hemorrhages, exudates, and cotton-wool spots

 Hemorrhage (blot, dot, or flame-shaped), microaneurysms, cotton-wool spot, hard exudates, or a combination of these signs